pyatb/pyatb/docs/_sources/introduction.md.txt

   - Berry curvature
     : Computes the Berry curvature in the BZ.
   - Anomalous Hall conductivity
-    : Calculates the anomalous Hall conductivity using Berry curvature.
+    : Calculates the anomalous Hall conductivity (AHC) using Berry curvature.
+  - Spin Hall conductivity
+    : Calculates the spin Hall conductivity (SHC) using the band-projected Berry curvature-like term.
+  - Anomalous Nernst conductivity
+    : Calculates the anomalous Nernst conductivity (ANC) using the Berry-curvature–related thermoelectric kernel.
   - Chern number
     : Calculates the Chern number of a system for any given $\mathbf{k}$-plane.
   - Chirality
     : Examines the chirality of Weyl points by calculating the Berry curvature on a sphere around the $\mathbf{k}$ point.
+  - Orbital magnetization
+    : Calculates the orbital magnetization using the Berry-phase formulation.

 - Optical module
   - JDOS